When She Loved Me: Writing and recording

-Alongside "Woody's Roundup", "When She Loved Me" was one of two new songs Newman wrote for the film.
-Originally entitled "Jessie's Song", Newman's demo is shorter with slightly different lyrics from the final version.
-He considers "When She Loved Me" to be among his favorite film compositions, and found the assignment easier than writing music for studio albums because the filmmakers were "clear what they want to have said", as opposed to "pulling something out of the air".
-Pixar explained that his assignment was to write a song "about [Jessie's] life and her disappointment with her relationship with her owner, and they grew up", with the songwriter only knowing the length required for the song and that it was intended for a female voice.
-Although Newman maintains that the song is almost exclusively about the relationship between a doll and her estranged owner, he admitted that "inevitably some of my own experience seeps in there".
-Unlike the songs he had written for Toy Story, Newman does not sing "When She Loved Me" himself; the filmmakers insisted that the ballad be performed by a female singer, a decision by which the songwriter was not offended, and recruited Canadian singer-songwriter Sarah McLachlan, of whom Lasseter had been "a tremendous fan".
-Newman compared writing for a singing voice like McLachlan's as opposed to himself to "writing for a different instrument", explaining, "I have a blues-oriented voice ...
-She has a different kind of contralto, or whatever the hell she has.
-Soprano.
-It's a voice that can hold notes, so I can write with that in mind."
+Alongside "Woody's Roundup", "When She Loved Me" was one of two songs Newman wrote for Toy Story 2.
+Originally called "Jessie's Song", Newman's demo was shorter than the final version, with slightly different lyrics.
+He considers "When She Loved Me" to be among his favorite film compositions and one of the best songs he has written for a movie, and found it easier than writing for his own studio albums because of Disney's clear vision and instructions.
+Lasseter also allowed him a lot of freedom with the song.
+Although Newman maintains that the song is almost exclusively about the relationship between a doll and her estranged owner, he admitted that some of his own experiences were incorporated.
+Unlike the songs he had written for Toy Story, Newman does not sing "When She Loved Me" himself because Pixar wanted a female singer, and enlisted Canadian singer Sarah McLachlan to provide Jessie's off-screen singing voice in lieu of her voice actress Joan Cusack.
+Newman likened writing for McLachlan's voice as opposed to himself to "writing for a different instrument", describing hers as "a voice that can hold notes" compared to his own.